Today I needed a Java method to remove all the blank characters from a

 String newName = oldName.replaceAll("\\s", "");

-Again, that code hasn't been tested or even typed into a Java IDE, so user beware.
+Again, that code hasn’t been tested or even typed into a Java IDE, but hopefully it’s in the ballpark.